CiscoDevNet/terraform-provider-dcnm/website/docs/r/service_node.html.markdown

 - `link_template_name` - (Optional) Link template name of the service node.
 - `switches` - (Required) List of serial Numbers of the switch where service node will be added.
 - `admin_state` - (Optional) Admin state for the Service Node.
 Allowed values are true and false.
 Default value is true.
-- `allowed_vlans` - (Optional) Allowed vlan names of the Service.
+- `allowed_vlans` - (Optional) Allowed VLAN names of the Service.
 Default value is "none".
 - `bpdu_guard_flag` - (Optional) BPDU flag for the service node.
-Allowed values are "true" ,"false" and "no".
+Allowed values are "true", "false" and "no".
 Default value is "no".
 - `form_factor` - (Optional) Form factor of the service node.
 Allowed values are "Physical" and "Virtual".
 Default value is "Virtual".
 - `mtu` - (Optional) MTU of the service node.
 Default value is "jumbo".
 - `policy_description` - (Optional) Description of the attached policy.